nullptrninja/vaccine-provider-api/README.md

 Installation steps (including docker support) are still WIP.
 For now you can do it manually:
 1. `npm install`
 2. `node ./src/main.js`
+3. (Optional) Modify `production.settings.json` and change the listening port as needed.

 ## Usage
-This was based on NodeJS' default HTTP project as a starting point, so for now it deploys to `localhost:3000`.
-We'll change that later.
+This was based on NodeJS' default HTTP project as a starting point, so for now it deploys to `localhost:3000` but the port is configurable.

 You can make HTTP calls to the following endpoints: